Group of prominent Iranian sports figures calls on FIFA to ban Iranian Football Federation from World Cup | News Channel 3-12

 The letter sent by the Spanish law firm Ruiz-Huerta and Crespo is signed by, among others, Ali Karimi and Mehdi Mahdavikia — former captains of Iran’s national team — and former national team members Mehrdad Pooladi and Behshad Yavarzadeh.

 The World Cup takes place from November 20 to December 18.
-Iran faces England in its first match of football’s flagship event on November 21.
+Iran faces England in its first match of football’s flagship event on November 21, followed by a game against Wales on November 25.
+The nation is also set to face the United States in its third and final group stage match on November 29.

 The-CNN-Wire